eth-p/uni-chip8/docs/project/Product-Document.md

 ### Via SFU Mail

-Reserved for an emergency such as unable to contact a team member via the above methods.
+Reserved for emergencies such as unable to contact a team member via the above methods.

 ## Implementation Language